 Though all cases vary and none is predictive, Atticus’s experience includes:

-• Representation and upcoming argument in the U.S. Court of Appeals for the Eleventh Circuit regarding the constitutionality of Section 922(g)(1) after applying the Supreme Court’s Second Amendment analysis in Rahimi v.
+• Briefed appeal on behalf of a criminal defendant in the U.S. Court of Appeals for the Eleventh Circuit regarding the constitutionality of Section 922(g)(1) after applying the Supreme Court’s Second Amendment analysis in Rahimi v.
 United States and whether police lacked reasonable suspicion to extend a traffic stop in order to conduct a dog sniff in violation of the Fourth Amendment

 • Trial counsel for a Fortune 500 biotechnology company in a breach of contract damages bench trial